masinan123/Effects_of_Caffeine/README.md

 The experiment was conducted using the simulation platform *The Island*, with 90 participants evenly assigned to each treatment group.
 Statistical analysis included summary statistics, visualizations, assumption checks, and non-parametric testing due to violations of ANOVA assumptions.

-The methodology and analytical strategies were informed by materials from STA305 at the UTM.
+The methodology and analytical strategies were informed by materials from STA305 at UTM.

 ## File Structure